actions-marketplace-validations/tfisicaro_commit-email-validation-action/README.md

-# commit-email-validation-action
-Block pushes with a commit author email that does not match the domains specified.
+# Validate git author email

+This action validates that the git author email is in the list of allowd domains.

+## Inputs

+## `domains`

+**Required** The allowed domains that the author email must match.

+## Outputs

+## `valid`

+The output of the pattern matching the author emails.

+## Example usage

+uses: actions/commit-email-validation-action@v1
+with:
+domains: 'microsoft.com;github.com'